 Career advice from Carol Vernon, certified executive coach, principal of Communication Matters.

 In sometimes surprising ways, associations play direct and indirect roles in bringing the products, services, and activities of daily life to people around the world.
-Including gems.
+Including hot air balloons.